About | Cybantage

 What we are

-A research-driven regulated industry cybersecurity advisory firm.
-We design, deliver, and sustain programs that take organizations from initial risk scoring through leadership forensics, legal protection, technical verification, and sustained operational resilience.
-The CCSF is the commercial implementation of conclusions derived from original research.
+A forensic survivability advisory firm built on two interlocking foundations: direct post-incident practitioner experience and original published research.
+We design, deliver, and sustain programs that take regulated industry organizations from initial risk scoring through leadership forensics, legal protection, technical verification, and sustained operational resilience.
 The research preceded the products.
+The practitioner experience preceded the research.

 What we are not

-Not a managed security services provider — Cybantage does not monitor or operate security infrastructure.
-Not a compliance consulting firm — we do not help organizations pass audits.
-Not a penetration testing firm — Stage 3 is forensic verification, not red team simulation.
+Not a managed security services provider.
+Not a compliance consulting firm.
+Not a penetration testing firm.
 Not a law firm — we work with retained counsel to deliver the Privileged Review.
 These distinctions matter: Cybantage does not compete with MSSPs or compliance firms.
+We occupy a position none of them have built.

 Seven published works.